-Pakistan is home to the most important centres of the Indus Valley Civilization, the ancient Kingdom of Gandhara and some of the most magnificent sites of the Moghul Empire.
-On this incredible 12-day journey that has been artistically tailored to include all 6 of Pakistan’s World Heritage Sites, we will travel through 5000 years of history, enjoy beautiful landscapes and meet the great variety of peoples and cultures of modern Pakistan, where warm hospitality is a long-honored tradition.
+Pakistan is home to the most important centres of the Indus Valley Civilization, the ancient Kingdom of Gandhara and some of the most magnificent natural and historical sites of the Moghul Empire.
+On this incredible 12-day journey we visit all 6 of the UNESCO World Heritage Sites in Pakistan, travel through 5000 years of history, enjoy beautiful landscapes and make friendly contacts with a large number of people.
+The country is a pluralist society comprising of people speaking over 70 different languages and have distinct culinary tastes with multi-faceted cultural traits.
+Here, warm hospitality is a long-honored tradition.

 UNESCO World Heritage Sites covered in this tour | |||